DataSharpAcademy/blog/2025_07_22_Tour-de-France/2025_07_22_Tour-de-France.md

     ##                       Pau                  Pauillac Saint-Paul-Trois-Châteaux
     ##                       127                         1                         4

-Nope, they were **false positive**!
-So Bordeaux has been more visited than Pau.
+Nope, they were **false positives**!
+Bordeaux has been visited more than Pau.
 But how many times was Paris visited?
 With the data above, we already see that Paris was visited many more times than Bordeaux.
-Let’s try to count how many more.
+Let’s count how many more there are.

     table(city_names[stringr::str_detect(city_names, "Paris")])